Zubayr ibn al-Awwam: Family

 There were reports from Zubayr's wives that he had "some harshness towards women".
-Atiqa only agreed to marry him on the condition that he would never beat her.
+Atika only agreed to marry him on the condition that he would never beat her.
 However, contemporary writer Abdo Khal questioned the validity of this narration as he viewed the stories as based on unverified laymen interpretations in modern social media.

 Zubayr gave his male children the names of the Sahaba who died as Shahid (martyrs):